connordevitt/React-Feedback-Page/README.md

 - Collects user feedback with fields for name, email, feedback text, and a star rating.
 - Responsive design with Bootstrap for styling.
-- Backend built with Symfony to handle feedback submissions and database interactions.
+- The backend was built with Symfony to handle feedback submissions and database interactions.
 - Icons provided by Font Awesome.
 - Frontend powered by Vite for a fast and efficient development environment.